 An Industrial Land Use Study has been developed and a summary of the Study has been incorporated into the support document of this Growth Management Plan.
 The Study includes a detailed inventory of industrial uses, projections of demand for industrial land, and recommendations for future land use allocations and locational criteria.
-The detailed inventory of industrial land uses will be periodically updated.
+The detailed inventory of industrial yupdated.